annajiat/2022-12-01-planck_academy-online/index.md

 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

-{% comment %} See instructions in the comments below for how to edit specific sections of thiselifdy@auburn.edu , ""workshop template. {% endcomment %}
+{% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

 {% comment %}
 HEADER